eportfolio-tech/server/README.md

 ## Spring Boot Project Structure

 The following outlines the Spring Boot Application structure.
-We structured the project based on layered architecture model.
+We structured the project based on a layered architecture model.

 ```